azabicki/nh20_jump_n_run/README.md

  - v0.2 (09.02.2020)
    - jumping is implemented (keystroke)
    - collision detection
-   - now with all kind of monitor_framerates
+   - works now with all kind of monitor_framerates

  - v0.1 (03.01.2020)
    - welcome screen